TarokoDev/ANSM-Portfolio/frontend/README.md

 # ANSM Portfolio Frontend

 This directory contains the React frontend built with Vite and TypeScript.
+Styling is done with Tailwind CSS.

 ## Setup